jeremiah-k/tx_to_mesh_plugin/README.md

 2. Plugin checks if message is for a configured channel using `is_channel_enabled()`
 3. Plugin checks if message starts with configured prefix
 4. If matched, claims the message (returns `True`) to prevent other plugins from processing it
-5. Optionally strips the prefix based on configuration
+5. Removes the `!tx` prefix automatically
+6. Adds the configured Matrix sender prefix format (e.g., "Alice[M]: ")
-6. Forwards the message to Meshtastic using the rate-limited `send_message()` helper
+7. Forwards the formatted message to Meshtastic using the rate-limited `send_message()` helper
-7. Logs success/failure for debugging
+8. Logs success/failure for debugging

 ### Channel Handling